-New 4G LTE report says AT&T has fastest speeds while Verizon has largest networkAlex Wagner - Deputy Managing Editor, News Desk
+New 4G LTE report says AT&T has fastest speeds while Verizon has largest networkAlex Wagner - Editorial Director of News and Content

 One of the hottest topics in mobile right now is 4G LTE, as all four major U.S. carriers are in the process of rolling out LTE networks.
 To see just how each carrier's data service stack up against one another, RootMetrics visited 77 of the top U.S. markets in the latter half of 2012 to see how the high-speed networks of AT&T, Sprint, T-Mobile and Verizon compare.
 RootMetrics notes that it had five benchmarks in its testing: how likely a user is to have access to a carrier's LTE network, LTE market count, LTE speeds, non-LTE speeds and how often a carrier's LTE speeds fell into the low, medium or high speed category.
 The research firm finished its testing with over 725,000 data samples.

 So how did each carrier rate?
 When it comes to pure speed, AT&T claimed the title of King of the LTE Hill, averaging speeds of 18.76Mbps down (57.7Mbps max) and 9.0Mbps up (19.6Mbps max).
 To compare, Verizon's average speeds came out to be 14.3Mbps down and 8.5Mbps up and Sprint's was 10.3Mbps down and 4.4Mbps up.
 Since T-Mobile's LTE network isn't officially live yet, RootMetrics measured Magenta's 42Mbps HSPA+, which yielded average speeds of 7.3Mbps down and 1.5Mbps up.